-Field Byte Length Byte Offset Description Flags 1 5 Bits 1:0 - Reserved Bit 2 Non-Volatile - If set, the memory region represents Non-Volatile memory.
-Bit 3 Sharable - • 0 - The device maps this DPA range exclusively to the host that is accessing this CDAT and no other hosts. • 1 - The device may map this DPA range to the host that is accessing this CDAT and one or more other hosts.
+Flags 1 5 Bits 1:0 - Reserved Bit 2 NonVolatile - If set, the memory range represents Non-Volatile memory.
+Bit 3 Sharable - 0 - The device maps this DPA range exclusively to the host that is accessing this CDAT and no other hosts.
+1 - The device may map this DPA range to the host that is accessing this CDAT and one or more other hosts.
 Bit 4 Hardware Managed Coherency - This bit is Reserved if Bit 3=0.
-If Bit 3 is 1, • 0 - When this range is shared, the software is responsible for managing cache coherency across hosts. • 1 - When this range is shared, the device manages the cache coherency across hosts and thereby ensures that each host has a consistent view of the memory content.
-The mechanisms for managing cache coherency are outside the scope of this specification.
+If Bit 3 is 1, 0 - When this range is shared, the software is responsible for managing cache coherency across hosts if necessary.
+1 - When this range is shared, the device manages the cache coherency across hosts if necessary and thereby ensures each host has a consistent view of the memory content.
+The mechanisms for managing cache coherency is outside the content of this managing cache coherency is outside the content of the memory content. scope of this specification.
 Bit 5 Interconnect specific Dynamic Capacity Management - Dynamic Capacity Management is the ability of the device to dynamically change the memory capacity that is mapped to the host, without the need for resetting the device.
-If a device does not support Dynamic Capacity Management for this DPA range, this bit must be set to 0. • 0 -The currently mapped dynamic capacity is reported via DSMAS and DSEMTS structures.
+If a device does not support Dynamic Capacity Management for this DPA range, this bit must be set to 0.
+0 -The currently mapped dynamic capacity is reported via DSMAS and DSEMTS structures.
 A DPA address range that is not currently mapped must be reported as EfiReservedMemoryType via DSEMTS.
-DSEMTS entries are updated to reflect dynamic capacity changes. • 1 - An interconnect specific mechanism is used to determine the currently mapped dynamic capacity and any changes.
+DSEMTS entries are updated to reflect dynamic capacity changes.
+1 - An interconnect specific mechanism is used to determine the currently mapped dynamic capacity and any changes.
 The DPA address ranges that are subject to Dynamic Capacity Management must be reported as EfiReservedMemoryType via DSEMTS.
 Dynamic capacity changes do not result in DSEMTS updates.
-Bits 7:6 - Reserved More than one bit may be set at a time.
-Software must ignore the DSMAS entries if it does not recognize one or more Flag bits that were added after Header Revision=2.
+Bit 6 Read-Only - This range is read-only.
+Device shall drop any writes to this range.
+Bits 7 - Reserved More than one bit may be set at a time.

+Field Byte Length Byte Offset Description Software must ignore the DSMAS entries if it is does not recognize one or more Flag bits that were added after Header Revision=2.
 Reserved 2 6 Reserved DPA Base 8 8 The lowest DPA address associated with this DSMAD DPA Length 8 16 Length in bytes of this DSMAD.
 The DPA range of the DSMAD represents the maximum capacity that may be mapped, not necessarily the capacity that is currently mapped.
 The mechanism for discovering the currently mapped capacity depends upon the value returned in Flags[5] - Interconnect specific Dynamic Capacity Management.